plandes/zotsite/README.md

-# Export Zotero to an HTML site.
+# Export Zotero to a web site

 This project exports your local [Zotero] library to a usable HTML website.
 This generated website has the following features: